brycereynolds/aapy/README.md

 - The script will only search for and download books available through Anna's Archive directly (not external sources)
 - By default, it prioritizes EPUB format, then PDF, then MOBI
 - Search parameters are customizable by modifying the `DEFAULT_SEARCH_PARAMS` dictionary in the script
+- Downloaded books are saved to the "books/" directory by default (configurable in .env)

 ## Customizing Search Parameters